conda/conda/docs/source/build_tutorials/postgis.rst

-key instruction to have conda configure and install in its custom build environment, rather than try to access root-level directories such as ``/usr``, which is the default installation path in normal circumstances in Linux and Mac OS X. If you want to follow more details of what conda is doing to configure the environment, add to your ``build.sh`` file:
+key instruction to have conda configure and install in its custom build environment, rather than try to access root-level directories such as ``/usr``, which is the default installation path in normal circumstances in Linux and OS X. If you want to follow more details of what conda is doing to configure the environment, add to your ``build.sh`` file:

 .. code-block:: bash